telerik/blazor-docs/upgrade/overview.md

 1. Replace the reference to the `Telerik.UI.for.Blazor.Trial` package in your project with a reference to the `Telerik.UI.for.Blazor` package.

-1. If you are using static assets for our JS Interop file, update its path to match the package name:
+1. If you are using static assets for our JS Interop file and/or Theme, update their path to match the package name (remove the `.Trial` part):

     **HTML**